Posts

 Based on AI implementation decisions across 15+ portfolio companies(Real-world examples from Scalable Ventures portfolio)

-3. Regulatory Requirements: You need full control over data processing and model behavior
+3. Regulatory Requirements: You need full control over data processing and model behavior.
+Healthcare, financial services, and defense industries often require on-premises model deployment, audit trails, and explainability features that vendor tools can't provide.

 Buy off-the-shelf AI tools when:

-2. Speed to Market: You need to move fast and can't afford development time
+2. Speed to Market: You need to move fast and can't afford 3-6 months of development time.
+In a competitive market, being second with a bought solution often beats being first with a built solution that ships late.

 Build vs Buy Decision Tree